canro91/canro91.github.io/_posts/2020-06-29-HowToAddACacheLayer.md

 }
 ```

 Now, let's create a new `GetOrSetValueAsync` extension method to use the distributed cache.
-This time, you need to use asynchronous methods to retrieve and store items.
+This time, you need asynchronous methods to retrieve and store items.
 These methods are `GetStringAsync` and `SetStringAsync`.
 Also, you need a serializer to cache objects.
 We are using [Newtonsoft.Json](https://github.com/JamesNK/Newtonsoft.Json).

 Notice, this time you don't need sizes for cache entries.